SFS2X Docs / DevelopmentBasics / join-and-create-rooms

 » Join and create Rooms

 One of the fundamental building blocks in the SFS2X framework is the Room object.
 Rooms allow to arrange players so that they can "see" each other and interact together.
-A typical use of Rooms is to create different categories in a chatting application, different meeting locations in a Virtual World or different places where to challenge other friends in all sort of games.
+A typical use of Rooms is to create different categories in a chatting application, different meeting locations in a virtual world or different places where to challenge other friends in all sort of games.

 Rooms are created in two different ways.